-Motions filed after panel assignment must be e-filed as a PDF through eFileMA or e-mailed to email@example.com unless a paper copy is accompanied by a motion to waive the applicable Appeals Court standing order, supported by good cause.
+Motions filed after panel assignment by counsel must be e-filed as a PDF through eFileMA.com.
 A case is considered assigned to a panel only after briefing is complete and a notice of oral argument or assignment to a panel has been sent to the parties.
-If a PDF is filed, there is no need to mail the court a paper copy.
+If a PDF is e-filed, there is no need to mail the court a paper copy.

 1. The Motion to Order Additional or Corrected Transcript(s) is available as a PDF form.
 The instructions are included with the form.

 2. The motion and certificate of service may be signed electronically.

 3. Attorneys shall file the motion by saving all of the completed forms as a single PDF, and filing through eFileMA.com.

 4. After the motion is filed and reviewed by the Appeals Court, the court will enter an order, notify the parties, and notify the trial court when applicable.